 covenant (Rom 4:9-13, Gen 15:7-8, 13-18, 17:24-25)).
 So circumcision is not

 their children while wondering in the wilderness (Josh 5:4-5).
 There is no

-condemnation indicated because of this.
+condemnation indicated in Scripture because of this.
 The covenant they made at Sinai shortly

 after leaving Egypt made no mention of circumcision.
 The sign of that covenant